 6. Workspaces, Reports & Dashboard

 When first entering NP-View HTML or NP-Live, the user will be presented with the home page through which workspaces are available.
 Workspaces are used to organize devices into functional segments for analysis and visualization.
-Creating a workspace (+New) or selecting an existing workspace will open the Workspace canvas into which device configurations can be imported and organized.
-Tip: one or more device configurations can be dropped onto the workspaces page and a new workspace will be created and the files loaded into the workspace.
+Creating a workspace (+Add New Workspace) or selecting an existing workspace will open the Workspace canvas into which device configurations can be imported and organized.
+Tip: one or more device configurations can be dropped onto the workspaces page to begin the workspace creation process.

 Workspace User Groups

 Each user will be assigned by the administrator to one of three user groups, Administrator, Workspace Admin and Viewer.
-Administrator and Workspace Admin’s can create a view workspaces.
+Administrator and Workspace Admin’s can create and view workspaces.
 To create a new workspace, the user will click “+Add New Workspace”, name the workspace and select the compliance framework to assign to the workspace.
-After clicking the “Add” button, a new, empty workspace will be created where the user can begin importing configuration files.
+After clicking the “Create Workspace” button, a new, empty workspace will be created where the user can begin importing configuration files.
 Workspaces are designed to allow the user to segment their network devices for easy reporting and visualization.
 Once a workspace is created, users can share the workspace with other users by name or user group, transfer ownership of a workspace to a different user or export the workspace.
 Viewers have no authoring capability and can only view workspaces that have been shared with them by Administrators or Workspace Admin’s.

 Administrators and Workspace Admin’s can export a workspace for backup and retention purposes.
 Using the share workspace features, the user an select to export the workspace.
 Once export is selected, a background task will be initiated to create a downloadable image.
 This process can take several minutes depending on the complexity of the workspace.
 Once processing is complete, the user can return to the share function screen and download the image.
 The user also ahs the ability to delete the image from the server.

 NP-Live and NP-View provide reports that present network information related to the open workspace.
 These reports are available to all users and can be accessed from the left menu.